 Before the Medical Waste Tracking Act (MWTA) was enacted in the 1980’s, which shaped EPA medical waste regulations as we know it, BWS founder and President Ray Krell was cleaning and managing waste at local doctors’ offices and hospitals in the Baltimore area.
-After various incidents where he and his employees were exposed to dangerous and harmful materials on the job, Ray knew he needed to take measure not only to improve his own safety, but also the safety of the customers he served.
-In his garage in the early 1970s, Ray collected containers like coffee cans to provide to his customers a safe receptacle to dispose needles and other sharps.
-As medical waste started to wash up on the beaches of New York, New Jersey and other east coast shore areas, regulations were put in place to protect people and the environment.
+After various incidents where he and his employees were exposed to dangerous and harmful materials on the job, Ray knew he needed to take measures not only to improve his own safety but also the safety of the customers he served.
+In his garage in the early 1970s, Ray collected containers like coffee cans to provide his customers a safe receptacle to dispose of needles and other sharps.
+As medical waste started to wash up on the beaches of New York, New Jersey, and other east coast shore areas, regulations were put in place to protect people and the environment.

 That’s how BWS was born.

 BWS was formed after Ray recognized the need to develop safer medical waste management strategies for customers, the community, and our environment.
 He began by offering medical waste pick up, disposal, and specialized treatment services to doctors, dentists, and medical facilities all over the Mid-Atlantic region.
 As EPA regulations developed and evolved, they helped to educate his clients on new rules and implement safer, compliant practices.